NationalSecurityAgency/ghidra/GhidraBuild/patch/README.txt

-Compiled Java class files, either inside of a jar file or in a directory structure may be inserted into this directory.
-This directory and the contained jar files will be prepended to the classpath, allowing them to override any existing classes in any module (except those from the Utility module).
+This directory exits so that Ghidra releases can be patched, or overridden.
+Classes or jar files placed in this directory will found and loaded *before* the classes that exist in the release jar files.
+One exception is that classes in the Utility module can not be patched in this way.

-The jar files will be sorted by name before being added to the classpath in order to present predictable class loading between Ghidra runs.
-This directory will be prepended on the classpath before any jar files, given the classes in this directory precedence over the jar files.
+The jar files will be sorted by name before being prepended to the classpath in order to have predictable class loading between Ghidra runs.
+This patch directory will be the very first patch entry on the classpath such that any individual classes will be found before classes in any of the patch jar files.

-The class files in this directory must be in a directory structure that matches their respective packages.
+The class files in this directory must be in the standard java package directory structure.